-Thousands of different sofas, chairs, sleepers and sectionals can be created using a total of only 40 interchangeable replaceable component parts.
+Thousands of different sofas, chairs, sleepers and sectionals can be created using a total of only 40 interchangeable replaceable common component parts.

 These 24 parts (5 arms, 7 backs, 7 bases, 3 cushions, 2 legs) can be combined to make hundreds of different sofa, loveseat, chair, sleeper and sectional combinations.

 The first picture shown here is an example of a green Simplicity modern style Lorelei sofa with a flared arm and cylindrical metal legs.

 This sofa is assembled from 7 different component parts:

 The sofa is shipped with the component parts unassembled.